Find Grad Schools

 Doctor’s Degrees in Speech Communication

 A doctor's degree in speech communication is offered at 48 colleges in the United States.
-This degree is more popular with female students, and about 25% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 17.2% of speech communication graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 16% were from an underrepresented racial-ethnic group.
+Also, 18.1% of speech communication graduates were international students.

 Education Levels of Speech Communication Majors